sohamsarkar-math/sohamsarkar-math.github.io/_pages/cv.md

   * Hold weekly office hours
   * Grade and proctor Quizzes/HWs and Exams

+To know what courses, I TAed for, kindly refer to my [Teaching section](/teaching/)

 ### Graduate Research Assistant, UT Dallas
 * Spring 2024:
   * Devised a two-level model of SESAM in order to model realistic loss (and gain) with pulse saturation
   * Linearized pulse output in SESAM component of a lumped laser model by Kim
   * Supervisor: Dr. John Zweck

+To know more about my Research Experience, kindly refer to my [Research section](/talks/)

 <!--